mfaytak/ntulect/lecture1.md

 ## Feature selection in phonetics

-The challenge: figuring out what feature(s) to select

 Some general criteria of a good feature in speech production research:

 * Good performance against known categories (i.e. phonemic contrasts)
 * Perceptual relevance
 * Practical to measure

+The challenge: figuring out what feature(s) to select

+* Often takes years of research, as we will see

 ## Voice onset time